The-Best-Codes/tada-todo/README.md

 - 🔄 **Sync capabilities** between filesystem and configuration
 - 🗂️ **Multiple storage formats** (JSON or MessagePack)
 - 🧹 **Cleanup tools** to maintain your TODO files
+- 📝 **Task management** with date-based organization and bulk operations
 - ⚡ **Fast and efficient** with hash-based change detection

 ## Installation